 8. The acts or omissions of the parent which may indicate that the existing parent-child relationship is not a proper one; and

 Any excuse for the acts or omissions of the parent

-We provide thoughtful, experienced and compassionate legal representation to help clients get through the emotional and financial stress brought on by divorce.
+Lawyers at the Collins Law Firm provide thoughtful, experienced and compassionate legal representation to help clients get through the emotional and financial stress brought on by divorce.
 We are dedicated to helping clients move forward with their lives, fighting to protect their rights with respect to custody, visitation, child support, and spousal support.
-We handle divorce cases and all matters associated with the marital relationship, children and property such as: child custody, modification of custody or child support orders, post-divorce enforcement issues, separation, pre-martial agreements, separation, domestic and international adoptions, grandparent's rights, closely held family businesses, family trusts or marriages with significant separate property estates.
+We handle divorce cases and all matters associated with a divorce such as: child custody, modification of custody or child support orders, post-divorce enforcement issues, separation, pre-martial agreements, separation, domestic and international adoptions, grandparent's rights, closely held family businesses, family trusts or marriages with significant separate property estates.